EGroupware/egroupware/README.md

   https://software.opensuse.org/download.html?project=server%3AeGroupWare&package=egroupware-epl

-### Installing EGroupware 19.1+ via Docker:
+### Installing EGroupware 19.1 via Docker:
 EGroupware 19.1 can be installed via Docker, in fact the DEB/RPM packages also does that.
-Instructions on how to run EGroupware in Docker are in [doc/docker](https://github.com/EGroupware/egroupware/tree/master/doc/docker) subdirectory.
+Instructions on how to run EGroupware in Docker are in [doc/docker](https://github.com/EGroupware/egroupware/tree/19.1/doc/docker) subdirectory.

-### Installing EGroupware 17.1 from github:
-[switch to 17.1 branch](https://github.com/EGroupware/egroupware/tree/17.1) and follow instructions there

 ### Installing EGroupware development version:
 * install composer.phar from https://getcomposer.org/download/